Sodium oxybate: Medical uses

 Pregnant women should not take it, and women should not become pregnant while taking it.
-It is excreted in breast milk and should not be used by breast feeding mothers.
+It is excreted in breast milk and should not be used by mothers who are breast feeding.

 Adverse effects

 The US label for sodium oxybate has a black box warning because it is a central nervous system depressant (CNS depressant) and for its potential for abuse.
 Other potential adverse side effects include respiratory depression, seizures, coma, and death, especially when it is taken in combination with other CNS depressants such as alcohol.
 Cases of severe dependence and cravings have been reported with excessive and illicit use of this medication.
 GHB, the protonated (acidic) form of this salt, has been used to commit drug-facilitated sexual assault and date rape, though the illicit form of GHB typically has different characteristics from pharmaceutical-grade sodium oxybate.